kurofito/MVC_Tkinter_tictactoe/README.md

-# Tkinter tictactoe with MVC design pattern
+# Tkinter tic tac toe with MVC design pattern
 Built a GUI tic tac toe with tkinter by implementing MVC design pattern.

 You can play against a human or a computer.
 There are three levels of computer one can choose: easy or medium or hard.